-As winter weather settles in across much of the United States with cold fronts creeping in from the north, have you ever thought about the effects these temperature changes can have on your equipment’s reliability?
+When winter weather settles in, with cold fronts creeping in from the north, do you ever think about the effects these temperature changes can have on your equipment’s reliability?
 All machines and lubricants have practical limits when it comes to operating temperatures.

 Often the focus is only on the upper limit, since high temperatures can wreak havoc on the health of the lubricant and the machine, as well as cause safety concerns in some cases.
 However, rarely do you hear someone discussing the lower limits.

 At extremely low temperatures, such as those experienced during the startup of equipment found outside on a cold winter morning, the fluid within the housing can reach a point where it actually congeals and will no longer flow.
 This limit is called the pour point.

 In circulating systems, the viscosity becomes so high at this point that the oil flow is restricted.
 Components will then starve of lubrication, which leads to an early metal-on-metal death.

 Of course, circulating systems aren’t the only ones that rely on oil flow.
 Imagine how a splash-lubricated gearbox handles a cool, thick fluid.
 When these gearboxes are designed properly and using the correct fluid viscosity, oil is brought up to the gear tooth interface and even to the shaft bearings and other reduction stages higher in the sump as the gearset runs through the oil sump level.

 When the oil viscosity is increased to the point where it will no longer flow, the submerged gear will push congealed “chunks” of lubricant out of the way and will not lift it to the other components within the housing that desperately need to be lubricated.
 Another side effect of the increased viscosity is a higher startup torque.
 This increased load may be enough to cause a catastrophic failure or at least consume a massive amount of energy because of the excessive friction.